Guide

 // Callback signatures take the raw C types because the framework

 // dispatches through C function pointers.
-Inside the body we use
+The framework hands every

 AzUpdate on_click(AzRefAny data, AzCallbackInfo info);